 Pictures taken of D6122 soon after arrival at Barry clearly show it as numbered D6122.
 However, as its twelve year sojourn in the yard progressed weathering revealed that the locomotive may have previously, on the cabs at least, carried numerical identity D6121 at one time.
 This being further evidence that D6121 was once its identity.

 This explains why early visits to the yard record D6122 as being present and those in later years as D6121 being present.

 Your observations are welcomed

 It would also be very useful to receive any sightings of D6121 & D6122 made in 1963, 1964, 1965, 1966 and 1967 in order to build up as complete picture as possible as to where they were at the time.
-Those so far received are listed below.
+Those so far received by clicking on the links below or at the top of this page.
 Please forward your sightings to Peter Hall